A woman in a yellow cardigan with documents, suggesting paperwork or documentation in real estate.

 2. Social Security Card

-Your Social Security card is another form of identification that may be requested by your lender.
-It adds another verification of your identity and helps match your Social Security number with your picture ID to further confirm it’s you who’s getting the loan.
+Your Social Security card is another form of identification that your lender may request.
+It helps match your Social Security number with your picture ID to further confirm it’s you who’s getting the loan.
 You’ll also need to supply your Social Security number to run a credit check.

 3. Pay Stubs

-Your most recent pay stubs help verify your monthly income and show proof of employment.
-If you’re paid with a physical check, you should have the actual stub, which can be copied and sent to the lender.
+Your most recent pay stubs show proof of employment and help verify you have enough income to buy a home.
+If you’re paid with a physical check, you should have the actual stub, which you can copy and send to the lender.
 If you’re paid through direct deposit, your company should have electronic copies of your stubs.
 You may also be able to request electronic copies from your bank.

 4. Bank Statements

 Bank statements are required for obtaining preapproval because they help verify your income and show that you can afford your down payment.
-These statements may also uncover any red flags, like bounced checks, insufficient funds, unstable income, payments to other bank accounts and large deposits from unknown sources.
+These statements may also uncover any red flags, such as bounced checks, insufficient funds, unstable income, payments to other bank accounts, and large deposits from unknown sources.

-You’ll likely be asked for checking and saving account numbers and statements for each bank you have used for the last 1 to 2 months.
+You’ll likely be asked for checking and savings account numbers, along with statements for each bank account you’ve used for the previous month or 2.

 5. Tax Documents

-Certain tax documents, including your two most recent W-2 forms, are also among the documents needed for mortgage preapproval.
-These documents are another way to verify your income and show how much was taken out for tax purposes.
-You’ll likely be asked to provide W-2s for the last 2 years from current and past employers within that time frame.
+Certain tax documents, including your two most recent W-2 forms, are also among the documents you’ll need for mortgage preapproval.
+These documents are another way to verify your income and show how much you had taken out in taxes.
+You’ll likely need to provide W-2s for any employers you’ve worked for in the past 2 years.

-While you should keep a copy of your tax returns and W-2s, if you are currently missing some, you may be able to request tax transcripts and tax returns from the IRS.
+While you should keep a copy of your tax returns and W-2s, you may be able to request tax transcripts and tax returns from the IRS if you’re missing anything.
 If you used a tax preparer or tax software to file your taxes, they might also have copies.

 6. Investment Account Statements

 Savings and checking accounts aren’t the only places people keep their money – and your job may not be your only source of income.
-Lenders want to see all of your income and assets and, therefore, will also need to review your investment account statements.
+Lenders want to see all of your income and assets, which means they’ll also need to review your investment account statements.

 7. List Of Monthly Debts